OVagamundo/Flashcard-Heroes/docs/new ability implementation prompt.md

 Step 3: Attach the Ability to UnitTier2C
 Modify the unit's resource file to include the new ability.
 File to Modify: resources/units/UnitTier2C.tres
-Action: Add the new ability to its ability_definitions array.
-The entire file content should be as follows: code
+Action: The entire file content should be as follows: code
 Ini
 [gd_resource type="Resource" script_class="GachaBallDefinition" load_steps=4 format=3]